youyi1996/smart-construction-dashboard/README.md

 This project was developed with React for the materials management the Smart Construction Dashboard.

+I spent about 3 hours implementing the skeleton so far.
+Things can be done in the future include input validation, better support for the color picker and icons on the input textbox.
+Also should add some unit tests but I ran out of time.

+Question:

+- In the design doc there's no "save" button on the material detail form.
+To make things easier I added it.
+However, it is also possible to trigger saving once any change is made, though it will introduce more async requests.

 ## Dependencies

 The following libraries were used.